amitYadavDev/Android-Interviews-Prep/README.md

 ### Q15.
 How layouts are drawn and best ways to develop efficient ui?

 ### Q16.
 Where livedata is observed? why in onCreate() why not in onResume() or onStart()
+Ans.
+In most cases, an app component's onCreate() method is the right place to begin observing a LiveData object for the following reasons: To ensure the system doesn't make redundant calls from an activity or fragment's onResume() method.